 The land provides a natural community buffer between Castle Rock and Franktown, as well as maintains largely undisturbed native habitats.
 Hidden Mesa consists of grasslands, shrub lands, forested areas, meadows, wetland ponds, and a riparian area along Cherry Creek.
 It is populated with coyote, pronghorn, prairie dogs, elk, mule deer, as well as raptors and other bird species.

-Douglas County’s Hidden Mesa Open Space opened seven miles of trails and a trail head on June 10, 2006.
-This provides access to the Cherry Creek Trail which bisects the property.
+Douglas County’s Hidden Mesa Open Space provides seven miles of trails and a trail head.
+The trails povide access to the Cherry Creek Trail which bisects the property.
 The trailhead is located one mile north of Franktown on the west side of Highway 83 (Parker Road) for hikers, bicyclists, and horseback riders.

 Trail Rating: Moderately easy in the lower Cherry Creek valley to moderately difficult as you ascend the mesa and traverse over some rocks on the south side of the mesa top and put on some miles.